 3. The Passion, Death, and Resurrection of Jesus Christ

 Catholics believe in the saving work of Jesus Christ through His Passion (suffering), Death on the Cross, and Resurrection from the dead.
-This redemptive act provides the means of salvation for humanity.
+This redemptive act provides the means for humanity to attain salvation.

 4. The Ascension and Second Coming of Christ